OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ## RCM-DX Data hierarchy

-In the RCM-DX, the individual groups and data sets as well as their names are defined.
+In the RCM-DX, the individual groups and datasets as well as their names are defined.
 Below is an overview of the structure specified in this document:

 ![RCM-DX Structure Overview](images/generated/RCM_DX_Structure.png)